 (B) CONVERTIBLE SEAT INSTALLATION

-A convertible seat is used in forwardfacing or rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instructions about the applicable child's age and size as well as directions for installing the child restraint system.
+A convertible seat is used in forwardfacing and rear-facing position depending on the child's age and size.
+When

+installing, follow the manufacturer's instructions about the applicable child's

+age and size as well as directions for

+installing a child restraint system.
-• Never put a rear-facing child restraint system on the front passenger seat because the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.

-- A forward-facing child restraint system should be allowed to be put on the front passenger seat only when it is unavoidable.
-Always move the seat as far back as possible, because the force of the deploying front passenger airbag could cause death or serious injury to the child. - On vehicles with side airbags, do not allow the child to lean against the front door or around the front door even if the child is seated in the child restraint system.
-It is dangerous if the side airbag inflates, and the impact could cause death or serious injury to the child.
+Never put a rear-facing child restraint system on the front seat because the force of the rapid inflation of the passenger airbag can cause death or serious injury to the child. • A forward-facing child restraint system should be allowed to be put on the front seat only when it is unavoidable.
+Always move the seat as far back as possible, because the force of a deploying airbag could cause death or serious injury to the child.

-- Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision. - If your driving position is not satisfactory, install the child restraint system on the other seat than left rear seat.
+Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
+This can cause severe injury to the child and front passenger in case of sudden braking or a collision.

-1. Run the lap and shoulder belt through or around the convertible seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
+Run the lap and shoulder belt through or around the convertible seat following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.
 Keep the lap portion of the belt tight.